Skip to main content

 PROPERTIES

-The Properties Apprentice assists the Properties Master and Properties Artisan in creating, building, and/ or sourcing all props for the mainstage season and will have the opportunity to work closely with guest designers.
+The Properties Apprentice assists the Properties Supervisor and Properties Artisan in creating, building, and/or sourcing all props for all productions.
+As part of this, the apprentice will have the opportunity to work closely with all production departments and to meet and work with guest designers and directors.
 The apprentice has the opportunity to talk through designer visions and assists in shopping and decorating.

 EDUCATION & ENGAGEMENT

 Candidates should be able to multi-task and establish priorities.
-They should also be detail-oriented and familiar with Microsoft Word, Excel, and Google Suite.
+They should also be detail-oriented and familiar with Microsoft Office and Google Suite.
 This position is best-served by someone who can act as a liaison between multiple different stakeholders.
-Communication, organization, and interpersonal skills are integral.
+Excellent written and verbal communication, organization, and interpersonal skills are integral.
 Graphic Design skills are a plus.
-This position is appropriate for those working toward careers as Production Managers, Producing Directors, Education Directors, Community Engagement Managers, Teachers, and General Managers.
+This position is appropriate for those working toward careers as Arts Administrators, General Managers, Producing Directors, Education Directors, Community Engagement Managers, and Teachers.

-The apprentice also has the opportunity to work with the artistic team on various other responsibilities, including season planning.
-By the end of the season, the apprentice will be familiar with the Actors’ Equity Association rulebook as well as day-to-day and season-to-season theater operations.
+The apprentice also has the opportunity to work with the artistic team on various other artistic responsibilities, including season planning.
+By the end of the season, the apprentice will be familiar with the Actors’ Equity Association rulebook as well as day-to-day and season-to-season theatre operations.

 Box Office: 301.924.3400